Our 2021 Introduction to Beekeeping classes are filling now!

 |Week7||Field Day: hive inspection and how to install nucs and packages|

 Course requirements: Pre-registration is required to attend the class.
 Please click the Paypal button below to register.
-Tuition is $95 per family (up to two individuals per family).
+Tuition is $95 per family (up to two individuals per family for in-person attendees).

 You may register either by clicking the Paypal link below or by mailing your check to Cardinal Apiaries, 15 Skyline Drive, Fredericksburg, VA 22406.
 If you choose to mail a check, please include your name and email address, as well as the section (Friday or Saturday) you wish to join.
 It is essential that I have your email address so that I can communicate information about the class.